-- 8. After viewing top-consuming SQL on the Summary Chart page, to return to the dashboard, click \bigcirc or click the session name in the breadcrumb. - 9.
+- 8. After viewing top-consuming SQL on the Summary Chart page, to return to the dashboard, click O or click the session name in the breadcrumb. - 9.
 For more information about reviewing Find SQL results, see the online Help.

-Tutorial: Find SQL from SQL Trace
+Tutorial: Find SQL from SQL Trace or Extended Event

-Find SQL from SQL Trace allows you to extract SQL statements and their performance statistics from trace files or trace tables collected by SQL Profiler.
-You can identify the most resource-intensive SQL statements in your traces.
+Find SQL from SQL Trace/Extended Events allows you to extract SQL statements and their performance statistics from trace files or trace tables collected by SQL Profiler.
+It also allows you to extract SQL statements and their performance statistics from Extended Event files.
+You can identify the most resource-intensive SQL statements.